cewing/codefellows_f2_python/source/session01.rst

 * Adoption is growing fast
 * A few key packages still not supported (https://python3wos.appspot.com/)
 * Most code in the wild is still 2.x
+* You *can* learn to write Python that is forward compatible from 2.x to 3.x
+* We will be teaching from that perspective.

 Implementations